Do One, DennisKim Cooil

-9.30 am...
-As i slurped my 17th coffee of the morning and had the news pinging around me that the men’s team were postponing due to “bad weather”, I looked outside - barely a whisper of wind.
+9.30am… As I slurped my seventeenth coffee of the morning and had the news pinging around me that the men’s teams were postponing due to “bad weather”, I looked outside - barely a whisper of wind.
 For the agricultural readers, discussions of spraying weather were had.
-Dennis the menace?
+Dennis the Menace?
 Ha… I laugh in the face of Dennis.

-As we began warming up, blowing the cobwebs away, there was a spitting of “has the wind just picked up?”.
-“It’s definitely raining now”.
-Last words said with Gust(o) by Coach Dave; “Who on earth thought you should play this game”.
+As we began warming up, blowing the cobwebs away, there was a slight spitting and musings of, “Has the wind just picked up?”
+“It’s definitely raining now.”
+The last words were said with gust(o) by Coach Dave: “Who on earth thought you should play this game?”
 Dennis 1 - Dave 0.

 We started to gain our composure, with some thundering runs by Katie and Abi.
 The continued pressure we created allowed the short corners to come pouring in.

-Half-time – although Dave did not Shower us in praise (and rightly so) he did give us some constructive feedback.
-While doing so, I’m pretty sure I saw at least two raincoats lost to Dennis.
+Half time – although Dave did not shower us in praise (and rightly so) he did give us some constructive feedback.
+Whilst doing so, I’m pretty sure I saw at least two raincoats lost to Dennis.

 Walden had some opportunities which saw, in a whirlwind of sticks and players, Maddie make a goal line clearance.

-There was a blizzard of activity in the D, and then Hurricane Hazza, recognising the goalie had logged popped it over her!
-2-0!
+There was a blizzard of activity in the D and then Hurricane Hazza, recognising the goalie had logged, popped it over her!
+Two-nil!

 Dennis 40 - South 2

-At last, although South hadn’t stormed to victory like we had hoped*, we mustn’t let that cloud our mood; we are three more points closer to being Champions!
-A definite (Gail) force to be reckoned with and still raining (I know it’s not spelt like that) at the top of the table.
-All that was left to do was shout expletives at Dennis... it would be lost in his wind anyway.
+At last, although South hadn’t stormed to victory like we had hoped*, we mustn’t let that cloud our mood; we are three more points closer to being champions!
+A definite (gale) force to be reckoned with and still raining (I know it’s not spelt like that) at the top of the table.
+All that was left to do was shout expletives at Dennis… It would be lost in his wind anyway.

-Great saves, and Loopy said you won’t have much to do.
+Great saves - and Loopy said you would’t have much to do.